DukeLearningInnovation/kits/readme.md

 ### Questions on content creation
 > MS Word vs Google docs.
 The paradigm shift was about people.
 Real time collaboration vs single user document creation.

-What is the paradigm shift from the status quo to this?
+* What is the paradigm shift from the status quo to this?

+* Should this be a git-backed learning object repository of some kind?
+Or feed into it at least?

 ## CMS